Albert0i/jest-course/JJSR.md

 The update frequency.
 Some tables are updated more frequently than the others.
 Transactional and CRUD data are subjected to different update cycle.
 Even in the same Persons table, `birthday` field rarely changes; `name` and `sex` fields seldom change; `marital status` and `mobile` change from time to time.

 [Tablespaces](https://dev.mysql.com/doc/refman/8.4/en/innodb-tablespace.html) in RDBMS is all about managing storage and physical placement of tables.
+More often than not, one just leaves data undistinguished in the same table and table space.

 - Lifespan